immahad/Quick-Pay/Readme.md

 ## Introduction

-This project, Quick-Pay, provides a straightforward payment form created in HTML.
+This project, Quick-Pay, provides a straightforward payment form created in HTML and CSS.
 It is designed to seamlessly collect essential user information and card details for online transactions.
 The form includes sections for contact information and payment details, ensuring a user-friendly experience.

 ## Features